 There’s another foyer I adore right now in a gracious Deer Park residence that makes my heart go thumpety-thump.
 The owners – under the guidance of architect Peter Higgins – renovated and restored this century home into a confection of classic contemporary design.
 From the moment one walks into the foyer, one is transported into understated delight.
 It transitions into a centre hall with a gorgeous staircase from which the space plan radiates.
 Here’s some pics:

-Don't you love?
+Don’t you love?
 Wanna see the whole place?
-Check out A Bespoke Classic Contemporary Restoration In Deer Park, offered for $2,350,000.
+Check out A Bespoke Classic Contemporary Restoration In Deer Park, which we sold for over asking!